slsa-framework/slsa/docs/spec/v1.0/levels.md

 All of [Build L1], plus:

--   Prevents tampering after the build through digital signatures.
+-   Prevents tampering after the build through digital signatures[^sign].

 -   Deters adversaries who face legal or financial risk by evading security controls, such as employees who face risk of getting fired.